A Petition for Skin Color-Inclusive Ballet Shoes Is Gathering Hundreds of Thousands of Signatures

 For Bell, the issue goes beyond the hassle of having to constantly paint your pointe shoes a different color, she said in her Twitter thread.
 "Black ballerinas have constantly been pushed out of the typically and traditionally white ballet world because our bodies aren't like theirs and this is just another way to make us feel unwanted," she wrote.
 "This goes further than shoes.
 Prejudice and racism within the dance community are passive in my experience but very much there.
 It's not much to ask for shoes to match our skin tones, so please take a few seconds to sign this petition."
 (Related: The Makeup Industry Is Now More Skin Shade–Inclusive Than Ever)

-The petition that Bell shared, originally created two years ago by Megan Watson of Penn Hills, Pennsylvania, specifically calls on dancewear company, Capezio—one of the largest and most well-known suppliers of ballet pointe shoes—to "start producing pointe shoes that are made for more than those who have a white or tan skin tone."
+For the most part, however, options for skin color-inclusive pointe shoes are still pretty limited.
+The petition that Bell shared, originally created two years ago by Megan Watson of Penn Hills, Pennsylvania, specifically calls on dancewear company, Capezio — one of the largest and most well-known suppliers of ballet pointe shoes — to "start producing pointe shoes that are made for more than those who have a white or tan skin tone."

 "Few manufacturers make brown pointe shoes," reads the petition.
 "Not only is there very little diversity in ballet itself, but what exacerbates the issue is that there is often zero diversity in shoe shades.
 If you don't fit the one shade of shoe color, you automatically feel like you don't belong."